aiman-al-masoud/deixiscript/src/transpile/README.md

 The same type of Deixiscript AST can map to different types of Intermediate ASTs.
 Based on:

+- context (anaphora, cataphora, deixis) SOLVED IN PREVIOUS STEP
+- ambiguity of the natlang parse tree itself (multiple possible parse trees) SOLVED IN PREVIOUS STEP.
+- ambiguity of articles (refering to new or old entity) SOLVED IN PREVIOUS STEP.
 - context (side effect vs non-side effect)
-- context (anaphora, cataphora, deixis) SOLVED IN PREVIOUS STEP
 - ambiguity of the verb "to be" (variable declaration vs property assignment)
 - ambiguity of referring to individual thing or to concept.
 - ambiguity of universal quantifier, referring to concept or to all individuals.
-- ambiguity of articles (refering to new or old entity)
-- ambiguity of the natlang parse tree itself (multiple possible parse trees)
 - side-effectish sentence with a disjunction (what ORred action should be executed?)
 - [and more](./ambiguities.md)